 Blind Spots on Commercial Trucks

 All of the following blind spots are identified from a “flow of traffic” perspective.
-This means the blind spots only apply to vehicles which are traveling in the same direction as the truck.
+This means the blind spots only apply to vehicles that are traveling in the same direction as the truck.

 A truck’s blind spots are: